rdcj-research/rdcj-research.github.io/index.md

   - Model symbolic resonance in quantum or thermodynamic systems.

 - **Philosophers & Ethicists**
-  - Critique the epistemic foundations of harmonic frameworks.
+  - Critique the epistemic foundations of symbolic or resonance-based frameworks.
   - Discuss ethical implications of symbolic AI and cultural computation.

 - **Historians & Anthropologists**